jgoerzen/covid19ks/README.md

 This project started because, in 2020, some counties in Kansas adopted a mask requirement while others didn't.
 The Kansas Department of Health and Environment published a [chart](kdhe-chart.pdf) illustrating COVID-19 changes in masks vs. without counties.

 Some people questioned whether this chart was misleading due to its use of different Y-axis.
 This repository produces a similar chart with a unified Y-axis and shows that the result was not misleading.
-Here is the chart I generated using an earlier version of this software:
+Here is the original chart I generated using an earlier version of this software:

 ![](main.png)